Find Affordable College Courses

 Huntsville, TX

 Sam Houston State University came in at #10 in this year’s edition of the Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the distant town of Huntsville, SHSU is a public college with a fairly large student population.
+Located in the town of Huntsville, SHSU is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at SHSU are $18,752 a year.
+SHSU undergraduate students pay an average of $18,752 in tuition and fees each year.
 While working on their Bachelor's Degree, geology majors at SHSU accumulate an average of around $20,441 in student debt.

 SHSU also claimed a spot on our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Southwest Region list.
 It’s in the top 20% of all schools in this category.